B-Hartley/tunnelflight/README.md

   time: 10  # 10 minutes of flight time
   comment: "Great session with Coach John"
   # entry_date is optional, defaults to current time
+  # username is optional, use it when you have multiple accounts configured
+  username: "johndoe"
 ```

 ### tunnelflight.find_tunnels